raminenieswarrao/React-Web/README.md

 This method returns the DOM element with the id root.
 It is used as the container for rendering the React element created above.

+**Date: 08/01/2024**

+Using Babel tool:
+1. We can use the cnd link for babel in code.
+2. We need to use text/babel for in <script> tag, by using this babel it will convert the dynamic text or code into a readable format for the browser.
+3. We can also use JSX instead of Babel, a powerful feature in React.
+4. To use JSX we need to mention "{}" in code.
+You can store the dynamic content in variables and use them in curly braces.